Aliases for PABPC1 Gene

 This gene encodes a poly(A) binding protein.
 The protein shuttles between the nucleus and cytoplasm and binds to the 3' poly(A) tail of eukaryotic messenger RNAs via RNA-recognition motifs.
 The binding of this protein to poly(A) promotes ribosome recruitment and translation initiation; it is also required for poly(A) shortening which is the first step in mRNA decay.
 The gene is part of a small gene family including three protein-coding genes and several pseudogenes.[provided by RefSeq, Aug 2010]

 GeneCards Summary for PABPC1 Gene

-PABPC1 (Poly(A) Binding Protein, Cytoplasmic 1) is a Protein Coding gene.
-Diseases associated with PABPC1 include myotonic dystrophy 2 and rift valley fever.
-Among its related pathways are TGF-Beta Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include nucleotide binding and poly(A) binding.
-An important paralog of this gene is PABPC5.
+PABPC1 (Poly(A) Binding Protein Cytoplasmic 1) is a Protein Coding gene.
+Diseases associated with PABPC1 include Rift Valley Fever and Myotonic Dystrophy 2.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is PABPC3.

 UniProtKB/Swiss-Prot Summary for PABPC1 Gene